bfxdev/OBS/Getting-Started-With-OBS-Scripting.md

 Resetting to defaults starts with a call to `script_update` followed by the same steps as for removing and then re-adding a script (data settings not available).

-Reloading a script is the same as removing and then re-adding a script, except that data settings are available all the time.
+Reloading a script is the same as removing and then re-adding a script, except that the values of data settings are available during the complete sequence.

 ## Troubleshooting

 It is common to experience OBS crashes or unexpected behavior during the development.
-A few hints:
+A few hints (feel free to add your own!):

 - Scripts are loaded very early when OBS starts, before the GUI appears.
 Depending on what the script does at start, it may lead to a very long start time (e.g. shader compilation with unrolled loops).
 - If OBS crashes at start due to a script, or wrong parameters given to a script, it won't be possible to de-activate the faulty script in the _Scripts_ dialog window.
 To recover: rename the script, start OBS, remove the faulty script from the list of attached scripts, etc.
+- OBS will tend to keep any defined/changed property in the user's JSON configuration file, even if the related property does not exist any more in a later version of the script.
+Removing a script and then re-adding it (and set again the related properties) will clean-up such ghost properties.
-- Logging can be very slow (even if no log window is actually displayed), so that OBS may freeze when too much data is logged at once, or may become unresponsive after a couple of minutes.
+- OBS may freeze when too much data is logged at once, or may become unresponsive after a couple of minutes.
 This is especially true when data is logged at every frame, e.g. when a recurrent error occurs in `script_tick`.
 It may be necessary to close the OBS window or even kill the process to recover.
 - Many functions in OBS allocate data that needs to be released.
 This is the meaning of the warning in the documentation: _release/destroy objects you reference or create via the API_.
 For instance, a call to [`obs_get_current_scene`](https://obsproject.com/docs/reference-frontend-api.html?#c.obs_frontend_get_current_scene) must be followed by a call to [`obs_source_release`](https://obsproject.com/docs/reference-sources.html#c.obs_source_release) otherwise OBS may crash on exit (with "Freeing OBS context data" as last log entry).
+The need to release objects is not always documented.
 As a rule of thumb, if the API documentation states "Returns: A new reference ..." then a call to a release function is probably necessary (credits to J. Buchanan for this helpful synthesis).
+- The [effects](https://obsproject.com/docs/graphics.html#creating-effects) parser misses often unbalanced brackets, without any log (credits to skeletonbow for this general remark).
+It is recommended to use an IDE able to detect such issues in HLSL (using the extension `.hlsl` on the effect file name may help).